Name:

 Anybody Can get Scammed

-WYFF4 ran a story on May 10 describing a classic scam that I’m seeing lots of reports of out of Nigeria.
+on May 10 describing a classic scam that I’m seeing lots of reports of out of Nigeria.
 See the Nigerian connection pieces I have written.

 Ben Coleman contacted Aileen Califano through a dating site.
 After spending some time to gain Califano’s trust, Coleman asked for money, which Califano rightly refused.
 Then Coleman sent her $3,800 in money orders, which he asked her to deposit in her bank account, then wire the money to Colorado.